-Row House Cafe, a South Lake Union holdout, to be torn down for apartments
+Row House Café, a South Lake Union holdout, to be torn down for apartments

-Another part of Seattle’s history in South Lake Union is to be demolished.
 A developer plans to tear down the Row House Cafe, made up of three early 1900s bungalows, and put up an eight-story, 91-unit apartment complex.

-The inexorable development of South Lake Union into stacks of interchangeable office buildings and apartments continues.
+The unstoppable development of South Lake Union continues.

 Next in line to be demolished is the Row House Café, at 1170 Republican St., made up of three one-story frame bungalows that in the early 1900s were homes to Seattle’s working class: